Blue petrel: Description

 The blue petrel's plumage is predominantly blue-grey, with a dark "M" extending across the upperwing from wingtip to wingtip.
 It has a prominent black cap and white cheeks.
 It is white below apart from dark patches at the side of the neck.
 The square tail has a white tip.
 It has a slender black bill.
 It is 26–32 cm in length, has a wing span of 62–71 cm and weighs approximate 200 g.

 Distribution and habitat

 The blue petrel inhabits the southern oceans ranging as far north as South Africa, Australia and portions of South America.
-They mostly only breed in a narrow latitudinal band from 47° to 56° S on either side of the Antarctic Polar Front.
-Nesting on subantarctic islands, such as the Diego Ramírez Islands, the Crozet Islands, Kerguelen Islands, Macquarie Island, South Georgia, Prince Edward Island.
+They mostly only breed in a narrow latitudinal band from 47° to 56° S on either side of the Antarctic Polar Front, nesting on subantarctic islands, such as the Diego Ramírez Islands, the Crozet Islands, Kerguelen Islands, Macquarie Island, South Georgia, and Prince Edward Island.

-In 2014 a breeding colony was discovered on Gough Island (40° S, 10° W), central South Atlantic Ocean, more than 700 km north of its known and usual breeding range.
+In 2014, a breeding colony was discovered on Gough Island (40° S, 10° W), central South Atlantic Ocean, more than 700 km north of its known and usual breeding range.
 Breeding here appears to take place later than at colonies farther south, so although the discovery is recent it does not necessarily represent a recent range extension.